sian504/jetsetters-journal/README.md

 ## Scope

-The table below shows all planned features of the site, detailing the user type, difficulty, and importance ratings.
-Prioritization will be based on these ratings during the build phase.
+The table below shows all features of the site, detailing the user type, difficulty, and importance ratings.
+Prioritization was based on these ratings during the build phase.

 | User               | Feature                                                       | Difficulty | Importance |
 |--------------------|---------------------------------------------------------------|------------|------------|